fungible-farm/dots/README.md

 Every effort is made to provide accurate and truthful information related to the disposition and aspirational nature of this project.

-The goal(s) of fungible.farm include doing our bit to make humanity better and if we are not aligned and if you're asking us to remove your org from consideration, let's talk first -- we'd certainly much rather be cooperating and seeking to correct mistakes or misconceptions.
+The goal(s) of fungible.farm include doing our bit to make humanity better and if we are not aligned and if you're asking us to remove your org from consideration, let's talk first -- we'd certainly much rather be cooperating and keen to correct mistakes or misconceptions.

 Please note this repository will automatically track contributors if you want to submit PULL requests please open an issue first. 😘